bxparks/rpn83p/USER_GUIDE.md

 (TODO: Maybe add a menu item to control the convergence error tolerance?
 Currently, it is set to 1e-8.
 Some HP calculators use the number of digits in the `FIX`, `SCI` or `ENG` display modes to determine the value of the error tolerance.
-TI calculators are usually kept in `display all digits` mode, so I'm not sure if we can use the display mode to extract the number of digits in the tolerance.)
+TI calculators are usually kept in "floating" (aka "display all digits") mode `FIX(-)`, so I'm not sure it would be useful to use the display mode to extract size of the tolerance.)

 These control parameter can be restored to their default factory values by pressing the `RSTV` menu.
-The `overridden` dot indicator on the menu buttons should disappear.
+The "overridden" dot on the menu buttons should disappear.

 #### TVM Clear